HiroinaProtagonist/internship-application-fullstack/README.md

 The project is deployed to https://abtester.hiroinaprotagonist.workers.dev

-I realized after submitting that the repo is the project folder and a subfolder is not needed and fixed the file structure to match that.
-I also removed the following from a comment in my script file and moved it to this file.
-The project instructions are available in the PROJECT_REQS.md file.
-The project code has not been modified after submission except to remove my comment about the project, which now makes up this file.
+The project definition is available in the PROJECT_REQS.md file.

 ## General Information on Coding Style and The Project